Introduction

 Camper et al,Optics Letters, 2017, Vol. 42, 3769

-More recently, on the FERMI-FEL, we have demonstrated the enhanced capabilities of OAM beams for imaging.
-Using a ptychographic approach, a 30% increase in image resolution compared with a regular Gaussian beam was achieved at λ=18.9 nm, reaching a resolution of 85 nm.
+In a side experiment with the group of Lou Di Mauro, we could generate very intense MidIR ultrashort laser pulses carrying OAM, directly in an OPA stage.
+This may open the way to direct synthesis of very high harmonics carrying OAM.
+More recently, on FERMI-FEL we demonstrated the enhanced capabilities of OAM beams for imaging.
+Using a ptychographic approach a 30% increase of image resolution compared to regular Gaussian beam was achieved at λ=18.9 nm, achieving a 85 nm resolution.

 Further information: Ligne de lumière nanolite, High-resolution ptychographic imaging at a seeded free-electron laser source using OAM beams

-Möbius strip polarization
+A Polarization Möbius strip

-The unresolved question was the role of this new quantity in light-matter interactions: a mere mathematical construct, or a quantity as fundamental as spin and orbital angular momentum?
+Interestingly, while the eigenvalues of SAM and OAM are integers, the GAM, a combination of (OAM +1/2 SAM), has half-integer eigenvalues.
+The unresolved question was the role of this new quantity in light-matter interactions: a mere mathematical construct or a quantity as fundamental as spin and orbital angular momenta?

-Experimentally, laser beams with a Möbius strip polarization structure and a GAM of ℏ/2 were generated in LIDYL’s ATTOLab facility, and used to produce high-order harmonics (HHG).
+Experimentally, laser beams possessing a ‘Möbius strip polarization’ structure and carrying a GAM of ℏ/2 have been generated at the ATTOLab facility of LIDYL, and used to produce high-order harmonics (HHG).

 Read more